luluwelborn/project-1/README.md

 See the wireframe sketch, wireframe.jpg, in my main project-1/assets folder.

+### Technologies used
+I used jQuery and css animations to create my game.
+JS/jQuery was used to move the player left and right, and css animations were used to move the obtacles.

+### Unsolved Problems
+Tech - I was unable to create a "win" state for my game, and was unsussesful in adding a successful score timer.
+I had also hoped to have time to make "lose" and "win" screens, which I did not.

+I also had trouble controling the speed of the animation, I have what I believe to be the correct code to keep the animation the same speed but it's not working for me.
+I also can't find how to hide my div objects until the reach 400px below the gameboard.

+Visuals - I put visuals aside to work on functionality, so the game is not as visually pleasing as I had hoped, that inclues having basic shapes as characters rather than images.

+---

 ### 7/12 First Outline
 Avoid obstacles by moving up and down.
 If you can avoid all the obstacles in your way by the time you reach your destination, you win!